The 7 Google Analytics Reports You Need to Know

 To find the Landing Pages Report navigate to Behavior > Site Content > Landing Pages.

-With this report you’ll see the most popular landing pages on your website, arranged by number of visitors that have landed on each page over the specified time period.
+With this report, you’ll see the most popular landing pages on your website, arranged by a number of visitors that have landed on each page over the specified time period.

 7. The Bounce Rate Report

-Your bounce rate refers to the percentage of site visitors who abandon your site after visiting just one page—those who visit more than one page and leave are said on the other hand to “exit” you site.
+Your bounce rate refers to the percentage of site visitors who abandon your site after visiting just one page—those who visit more than one page and leave are said on the other hand to “exit” your site.
 In general, what this tells you is which pages on your site are working, and which aren’t.
 For example, a lead generation landing page that has a high bounce rate tells you that something on that page is turning off prospective customers.

 Tracking the performance of your marketing campaigns—and of your website—is the key to smart marketing.
 You need to continually measure how well each is performing to enable continual improvement that will help you achieve your primary marketing objectives.
 Analytics is central to that task—but it can be confusing, even when purveyors like Google work hard to make it as simple as possible.
-Your best bet is to partner with a competent marketing agency which can answer your questions and give you the advice and guidance you need.
+Your best bet is to partner with a competent marketing agency that can answer your questions and give you the advice and guidance you need.